Corecii/steam_arguments_launcher/README.md

 * steam path (`steam_path`): The path to Steam, e.g. `C:\Program Files (x86)\Steam\Steam.exe`
 * game id (`steam_gameid`): The game id of this launcher for the specific application

-Additionally, the `debug` option can be turned on by editing the configuration file in order to display information when the game is launched and to leave the windows open.
+Additionally, the `debug` option can be turned on by editing the configuration file.
+This will display information when the game is launched leave the launch windows open.

 The `args` setting is used internally between activating Steam and launching the actual application.
 It is automatically set when activating Steam and cleared